The Full Portuguese Way Cycle

 • More

-Today's route between Santarem and Tomar is mainly flat, allowing you to fully appreciate the surrounding scenery.
-Cycle along peaceful country lanes, through farmland and quaint villages.
-Upon arrival in Tomar, explore the historic and picturesque Old Town.
+Today's cycling route is mostly flat, allowing you to enjoy the scenic beauty of the countryside.
+Pedal through tranquil country lanes, passing through farmland and quaint villages.
+Upon reaching Tomar, explore the historic and picturesque Old Town, a place that promises to captivate with its charm.

 Read more